 "We started to see a trend in terms of gun seizures over the past few years, where our officers have been very proactive.
 I've been doing a lot of traffic enforcement.
 They have taken a lot of guns off the street, a lot of illegal firearms," English said.

-English said detectives have been able to close robbery and shooting cases quickly, and the department has focused on areas more vulnerable to gun violence.
+English said detectives have also been able to close robbery and shooting cases quickly.

-"We've also focused in some areas that are more vulnerable for gun violence than others.
-And so over the years, we've really concentrated in those areas, and we started to see those areas experienced a lot of the reduction in violence," English said.
+"We've also focused in some areas that are more vulnerable to gun violence than others.
+And so over the years, we've really concentrated in those areas, and we started to see those areas experience a lot of the reduction in violence," English said.

-The chief also credited community cooperation and new technology for the improvement.
+The chief also credited community cooperation and said new tools have made analyzing crime data much simpler.

 "Technology has been really, really huge as well.
-You know, between license plate readers, our Nyman machine that's able to connect different shootings, I think, has played a huge role in helping us reduce, you know, the gun violence and homicides we've seen," English said.
+You know, between license plate readers, our NIBIN machine that can connect different shootings, all that has played a huge role in helping us reduce the gun violence and homicides we've seen," English said.

-While acknowledging the dramatic decrease in homicides, English noted that shootings remain relatively close to last year's numbers — 34 this year compared to 39 last year.
-He said luck may also be playing a role.
+While acknowledging the dramatic decrease in homicides, English noted that overall shootings remain relatively close to last year's numbers — 34 this year compared to 39 last year.
+He said that means luck may also be playing a role.

-"There's been shootings that we've had where people got shot, and we've been fortunate, you know, with the number of rounds that have been fired, that people haven't been seriously injured," English said.
+"There have been shootings where people got shot, and we've been fortunate, you know, with the number of rounds that have been fired, that people haven't been seriously injured," English said.

-"Whether it's having more things for our young people to do.
-We've got community walks to happen every month, where public safety spreads out with elected officials.
-We knock walk, walking neighborhoods, knocking doors.
-We've got community revitalization out there," Nelson said.
+"Whether it's having more things for our young people to do, or the fact that we've got community walks every month, where public safety spreads out with elected officials.
+We're out there, walking neighborhoods, knocking doors.
+We've got community revitalization projects as well," Nelson said.

 Residents like Lee, who has lived in Henrico for about 15 years, are noticing the difference.

-"It's pretty safer.
-As you can see, we got a lot of police patrol now.
-More in Henrico, they really hands on more.
+"It's safer.
+As you can see, we've got a lot of police patrol now.
+More in Henrico, they're really hands on more.
 They help a lot more.
-The response time is quicker, very quicker," Lee said.
+The response time is quicker, a lot quicker," Lee said.

 "I'm very proud of Henrico County.
 From 22 to two, that's a good job.
 Keep it up," Williams said.